rollthecloudinc/quell/README.md

 ## Druid

 Druid does away with this middle man.
 Replaced with secure zero-trust http requests dispatched directly from the browser.
 This model allows organizations to focus on building lightweight, low cost experiences rather than apis.
-Apis are already provided by aws for all services like s3 and open search.

 ```mermaid
 flowchart TD